 This is a basic class in billing insurance in clinical settings.
-Coding, specific form requirements (HCFA 1500), account aging, posting payments and adjustments to patient accounts, and commercial insurance companies will be covered.
+Coding, specific form requirements, account aging, posting payments and adjustments to patient accounts will be covered.
 Issues related to overall medical business offices will also be part of the class.
-(W)
+Prerequisite: HED 150, 151, or instructor permission (W)

-OFF 115 Medical Office Accounts Receivable II
+BIM 115 Medical Office Accounts Receivable II